-HAVING commenced at the Liqui-Moly Bathurst 12 Hour earlier this year, the third running of the Intercontinental GT Challenge continues later this month and it’s drawn an all-star field in the process.
+HAVING commenced at the Liqui-Moly Bathurst 12 Hour earlier this year, the third running of the Intercontinental GT Challenge continues this weekend and it’s drawn an all-star field in the process.

 The Total 24 Hours of Spa will mark its landmark 70th edition in spectacular fashion thanks to a 68-strong entry list that features world-leading drivers, teams and manufacturers.